gloveboxes/Go-Serverless-with-Python-Azure-Functions-and-SignalR/README.md

 - [Develop using VS Code](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-vs-code?WT.mc_id=devto-blog-dglover)
 - [Create a Python Function on Linux using a custom docker image](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-function-linux-custom-image?WT.mc_id=devto-blog-dglover)

-## Solution Components
+## Solution Components (included in this GitHub repo)

-1. Python Azure Functions (included in this GitHub repo).
-This Function processes batches or telemetry, calibrations the telemetry, and updates the Device State Azure Storage Table, and then passes the telemetry to the Azure SignalR service for near real-time web client update.
+1. Python Azure Function.
+This Azure Function processes batches of telemetry, then calibrations and validates telemetry, and updates the Device State Azure Storage Table, and then passes the telemetry to the Azure SignalR service for near real-time web client update.

-2. Azure SignalR .NET Core Azure Function (Written in C# until a Python SignalR binding available and included in this GitHub repository).
-This Azure Function is responsible for passing the telemetry to the SignalR service to send to SignalR Web dashboard.
+2. Azure SignalR .NET Core Azure Function (Written in C# until a Python SignalR binding available).
+This Azure Function is responsible for passing the telemetry to the SignalR service to send to SignalR Web client dashboard.

-3. [Web Dashboard](https://enviro.z8.web.core.windows.net/enviromon.html) (Included in this GitHub repo).
-This is a Single Page Web App that is hosted on Azure Storage as a Static Website.
+3. [Web Dashboard](https://enviro.z8.web.core.windows.net/enviromon.html).
+This Single Page Web App is hosted on Azure Storage as a Static Website.
 So it too is serverless.
 The page used for this sample is enviromon.html.
-Be sure to modify the "apiBaseUrl" url to point your instance of the Azure SignalR Azure Function you install.
+Be sure to modify the "apiBaseUrl" url in the web page javascript to point your instance of the SignalR Azure Function.

 ## Architectural Considerations